Gait Characterization in Duchenne Muscular Dystrophy (DMD) Using a Single-Sensor Accelerometer: Classical Machine Learning and Deep Learning Approaches: Discussions

 \subsection{Effectiveness of CML and DL Models Differs Depending on Gait Velocity and Type of Gait}

-Using DL model with RAW data (DL-RAW) performs better than the other two methods with the exception of SC-L1 where CML with RAW data (CML-RAW) performs better, and SC-L5 where CML-CF performs better.
-Overall DL accuracy increases with speed of the activity, and since SC-L1 is the slowest speed activity, it performs poorly in this activity.
-The one exception to this comes from activity SC-L5, where participants run/walk as fast as possible but the DL-RAW only achieves 72.73\%.
-This may be partially due to the fact that while not all participants are able to perform a typical double-off run, a DMD maximal effort “run” can also be a high-energy effort with similar forces on the accelerometer.
-Additionally, the running efforts on the 25-meter course are of short duration, which further reduces available training data.
-As we continue to collect data using our system, our modeling of running activities is likely to improve in accuracy.
-We see this in 100MRW where the duration of the activity is longer as it provides more data to the model and the model achieves a high accuracy despite the fact that only some participants run while others walk.
+Using the CML-CF approach performs better than the DL-RAW.
+Overall, DL-RAW accuracy increases with the length of the activity.
+Since SC-L2 is a slow-walk and long-period activity compared with SC-L3 to SC-L5, DL-RAW achieves an accuracy of 86.67\%.
+In FW, where participants walk as fast as possible for a long duration, DL-RAW in this activity achieves an accuracy of 86.67\% while CML-CF exceeds an accuracy of 93\%.
+Additionally, the running efforts on the 25 meters course (SC-L5) are of short duration, which further reduces available training data.
+In 100MRW, where the duration of the activity is longer and provides more data to the model, the model achieves an accuracy of 84.62\% despite the fact that only some participants run while others walk.